BhargavKilambi/Music-Player/README.md

 # Music Player

-A minimal music player using Flutter.
+A minimal music player with audio visualizer using Flutter.

 ## Idea